Meet the Team

 Radiographers

-Radiographers complete a 3 year degree course in diagnostic imaging.
-All radiographers must be registered with the Health Professions Council (HPC) before they are allowed to work in the UK.
+Radiographers complete a three-year university degree in Diagnostic Imaging and must be registered with the Health and Care Professions Council (HCPC) before they are allowed to practise in the UK.

 Administration and Clerical